centreon/centreon-documentation/versioned_docs/version-24.04/reporting/report-development.md

 Javascript objects.

-We highly recommend collecting and consolidating report data into a single type of data source, and storing it as such (e.g., a MariaDB data).
+We highly recommend collecting and consolidating report data into a single type of data source, and storing it as such (e.g., a MariaDB data source).
 Multiplying your data sources in a report might have an impact on performance and maintenance.
 You are advised not to use more than two types of data source in the same report project (e.g., JDBC and CSV).